top of page

 10. Deliver your completed application to the Eagle advisor.
 In order to be recognized at the next Court of Honor, the completed application must be delivered to the Eagle advisor no later than the Sunday six weeks before the Court.

 11. Schedule a Troop 2 Eagle Board of Review with the Eagle advisor.
-Bring the completed binder described above, with 3 color copies, also prepared in red 1” 3-ring binders.
+Bring the completed binder described above, with 3 color copies (in a flat, presentation folder).
 If passed, secure appropriate signature on the application.

 Completing the Application